From Switzerland and France to the National Court: the domino effect of the Zapatero case

-It is in doubt whether the money from the airline's bailout served to repay a loan under the shadow of money laundering
+It is in doubt whether the money from the airline company's rescue served to repay a loan under the shadow of money laundering

-MadridOn February 23, 2026, a judge in Madrid sent the case that led to the imputation of José Luis Rodríguez Zapatero to the National Court.
-The case had resurfaced after France and Switzerland sent information about an ongoing investigation in which Plus Ultra was referenced as a "client" of a criminal organization dedicated to money laundering.
-The magistrate pointed out that Rodolfo Reyes – majority shareholder of the airline and in the crosshairs of the United States– and other executives of the airline had allegedly orchestrated a plan since 2020 to "appropriate clean money from public subsidies."
+MadridOn February 23, 2026, a judge from Madrid sent the case that led to the impeachment of José Luis Rodríguez Zapatero to the National Court.
+The case had resurfaced after France and Switzerland sent information about an ongoing investigation in which Plus Ultra appeared as a "client" of a criminal organization dedicated to money laundering.
+The magistrate pointed out that Rodolfo Reyes – majority shareholder of the airline and in the crosshairs of the United States– and other airline executives allegedly orchestrated a plan since 2020 to "appropriate clean money from public subsidies."
 As the alleged crimes were reportedly committed outside of Spain, the National Court is competent to investigate them, which is why José Luis Calama is now leading the investigation.

 José Luis Calama is now leading the investigation.